mato/e2e-mirage-solo5/README.md

 - `opam install dune shexp` if you don't have them already
 - `dune exec bin/main.exe`

-This will build the test unikernerl in `./unikernel` in a local switch created from scratch, with the package "universe" defined in `./universe` and then attempt to run the smoketest.
+This will build the test unikernel in `./unikernel` in a local switch created from scratch, with the package "universe" defined in `./universe` and then attempt to run the smoketest.

 Running the test currently requires sudo access (for ip tuntap) and is Linux-specific for now.

+See the comments in the source for more details.